YukiShan/amazon-spam-detection/README.md

-amazon-review-spam
+amazon/app-review-spam
 ==================

-Crawler for Amazon reviews + a semi supervised method to detect spammer reviewers
+Crawler for Amazon/App reviews + a semi supervised method to detect spammer reviewers